bilalahmad3013/Library_Managment_OnGraph/README.md

 Welcome to the documentation for my Ruby on Rails application hosted on AWS.

 ## Application Details
+You have to first clone this repo and then verify that you have exact same versions of ruby and rails in you system.
+Once you have same versions you can run bundle.
+You also have to change the development.rb file for smtp configuration.

 - Ruby version: 3.0.2
 - Rails version: 7.0.1